Information Design in Smooth Games

-\begin{prop} \textup{(Optimality Certification with Bounded Action Spaces)} If measure $\pi\in\Delta(A\times\Omega)$ is implementable by information and by incentives, then $\pi$ is optimal in the information-design problem. \end{prop} \begin{proof} Take any primal measure $\pi$ implementable by information, i.e., that satisfies the constraints of primal problem (\ref{problem:sender_primal_bdd}).
-If it is implementable by incentives, then there exist dual variables $\lambda$ that implement this measure in the dual problem (\ref{problem:adversarial_contracting_bdd}), and
+\begin{theorem} \textup{(Optimality Certification with Bounded Action Spaces)} In the case of bounded actions, if $\pi\in\Delta(A\times\states)$ is implementable by information and is implementable by incentives by contract $\lambda$, then (i) $\pi$ solves the information-design problem, (ii) $\lambda$ solves the adversarial-contracting problem, and (iii) $\vprimalb=\vdualb$. \end{theorem}

+\begin{proof} Take any primal measure $\pi$ implementable by information, i.e., one that satisfies the constraints of the primal problem (\ref{problem:sender_primal_bdd}).
+If it is implementable by incentives, then there exist dual variables $\lambda$ that implement this measure in the dual problem (\ref{problem:adversarial_contracting_bdd}) and satisfy complementarity slackness.
+Therefore,

-where the first inequality follows from the implementability of $\pi$ in the dual problem and the last three steps follow from the feasibility of $\pi$ in the primal problem and the sign constraints on dual variables.
-(The one but last step holds as equality in the case of unbounded actions.)
+where the first inequality follows from the implementability of $\pi$ in the dual problem, whereas the last three steps follow from the feasibility of $\pi$ in the primal problem and complementarity slackness.